tjcrone/ddci/reports/ddci_report_2017.md

 *2.3 Data Delivery Manager*

-It is the committee’s view that the separated organizational structure of the CI and Data team has led to roadblocks in terms of the effective and efficient dissemination of data to the scientific community, and in terms of the ability for the scientific community to provide input on decisions made by the administrators of the system.
-The committee believes that the two teams would benefit from the establishment of an OOI Data Delivery Manager with authority over the priorities of the OOI CI and Data Teams.
-The primary goal of the Data Delivery Manager should be to deliver data to the scientific users in a way that works for those users, and to be responsive to the users’ needs and input, with the scientific users defined as the *customers* inside the OOI “business model”.
-With oversight over the CI and Data Teams, the Data Delivery Manager can help reorient the focus to delivery of data to the scientific user in the most efficient and effective manner possible.
+It is the committee’s view that the organizational structure of the CI and Data team has created roadblocks to the effective and efficient dissemination of data to the scientific community, and inefficient allocation of resources.
+Further, collaboration with the MIO personnel appears to have been hindered since useful tools and experiences have not been effectively shared.
+Since the primary motivation of the OOI is to deliver data to scientists, the committee believes that the program would benefit from the establishment of an OOI Data Delivery Manager.
+The Data Delivery Manager should report directly to the Lead PI and be responsible for the primary product of the OOI.
+To be effective, the Data Delivery Manager must have authority over the work that is currently conducted by the CI and Data Teams, and also have frequent interaction with the technical staff at the MIOs.
+As data reaches more scientists, issues that requires technical input from the entire OOI will emerge and responses coordinated.
+For the OOI to be successful, the Data Delivery Manager must have the resources and authority to ensure that the system is responsive to the users’ needs and input.

 **3 Long-Term Recommendations (OOI 2.0)**